How To Get Involved

 lighten the load: Patient Support

 We offer to lighten the load for those currently undergoing treatment for a primary brain tumor with the Patient Initiative program.
 The Foundation provides funds to metro Atlanta treatment partners who offer acts of kindness to patients such as help with groceries, transportation expenses, meal delivery or other aid.
-Funds raised during the annual Giving Tuesday campaign benefit this Initiative.

 In addition, those facing frequent chemotherapy or radiation sessions love to receive a gift of care.
 Our care bags show our support.
 They include items such as knit hats, hard candy, puzzle books, pens, pencils, chap stick, lotion and other items helpful during treatment.
 We'd love your help by either donating items for the bags, offering your time to assemble and/or deliver the bags, or a monetary donation to purchase items for the bags.
 This is a perfect project for younger members of your family to support the brain tumor community with a collection drive.
 Please email us at info@sbtf.org with questions or to find out where to deliver your collected items.